Table of Contents

 Gandhak or Sulphur is required in human body for proper functioning.
 It is the third most abundant mineral (after calcium and phosphorus) based on percentage of total body weight.
 It is the sixth most abundant macro mineral in breast milk.
 It is present in saliva, bile, protein, amino acids, and insulin.
 Sulphur is mainly present in sulfur containing amino acids like cystine.
 Gandhak in the body purifies blood, aids healthy digestion, and prevents toxic build-up.

-In Ayurveda, Gandhak is used in treatment of variety of diseases since time immemorial.
+In Ayurveda, Gandhak is used in the treatment of variety of diseases since time immemorial.
 It as a free element cannot be utilized by the body.
 So in Ayurveda, first it is detoxified to get Shuddha Gandhak, and then given Bhavana of herbal ingredients that make it suitable for use.
 Shuddha Gandhak is combined with Shuddha Parad or purified mercury to form Kajjali which is further used to prepare Ras-Aushadhy.
 In combination with mercury it is used in almost all diseases.

 - Sanskrit: Gandhak